devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `id john`{{execute}}

-The above command shows a number associated to the user which is **UID** (User ID) and which is unique number and
+The above command shows a number associated to the user which is **UID** (User ID) and which is unique number and it is allocated by system.
+But the same